 An example of a packaged consulting service from our own site

-One of the consulting services we offer is what we call our “Premium Done-For-You Package of Ten Services” that help us set up clients’ businesses for Knowledge Commerce and run them for the first three months, and thereafter we train the clients to run their businesses themselves.
+In one of the mentoring/consulting services we offer, we help clients’ set up and run businesses for Knowledge Commerce for the first three months, and thereafter we train the clients to run their businesses themselves.
 We thought of this idea because we found a lot of clients coming to us wanting to start Knowledge Commerce businesses, but balking at getting into unfamiliar waters.
-They appreciated the idea that we would help set up their businesses and even run them for three months, thus creating templates that they could then continue with after a bit of training.
-As you can see, this is not a 100% consulting-only project where the client does the work.
-We also pitch in with doing work for 3 months and then hand over to clients.
+They appreciated the idea that we would help set up their businesses and mentor them for three months, helping create templates that they could then continue with after a bit of training.

 What we could have added to our productized package if we wished

-We decided upfront to custom quote for people who opted for this Premium Done-For-You Service, rather than set fixed pricing.
+We decided upfront to custom quote for people who opted for this menotoring service, rather than set fixed pricing.
 This is because we wanted to make it affordable to a variety of budgets.
 We could also have chosen to create pre-set prices for different plans – for example, lower-cost plans would include service 1-5, the next plans would include service 1-7, and the full plans would include all 10 services.
 These are just different ways we could have devised our productized services.

 How you productive your services, and how you offer pricing plans, depends a lot on the business goals you set for yourself.
 The overall idea of productizing consulting services though is to give as much clarity to the client upfront on what services he will get and at what price.
 It saves hours on customized paperwork for the consultants too.
 You can have ready-to-use templates for your quotes and contracts.